rubensworks/rdf-string.js/README.md

 This package contains utility functions to convert between the string-based and [RDFJS](https://github.com/rdfjs/representation-task-force/) representations of RDF terms, quads and triples.

+_If you are looking for a Turtle-based string syntax, have a look at [RDF String Turtle](https://github.com/rubensworks/rdf-string-ttl.js)_

 This allows for convenient and compact interaction with RDF terms and quads, as they can be serialized as plain JSON.